Before Starting Your Project Other Helpful Documents When + Where to Submit Your Application How Long Does it Take to Get a Permit? Fees

 The process for the standard review of commercial building plans ensures that all commercial construction complies with the N.C.
 State Building Code.
 This process covers new buildings, additions, alterations, change of use and mass grading.

-You must schedule a gatekeeping appointment with the Development Services Customer Service Center before submitting plans for:
+You must schedule a gatekeeping appointment before submitting plans for:

 Other proposed work, including alterations and fit-ups, may be submitted to the Development Services Customer Service Center without an appointment.
 Walk-ins will be assisted in the order they arrive.

-- Obtain a recorded map of property, if available, for new buildings, additions, change of use and site reviews.
-If there is no recorded map, a copy of a current signed and sealed survey, in addition to the property description on file with the Wake County Register of Deeds, will be accepted
+- Obtain a recorded map of the property, if available, for new buildings, additions, change of use, and site reviews.
+If there is no recorded map, a copy of a current signed and sealed survey, in addition to the property description on file with the Wake County Register of Deeds, will be accepted;

 - Applicants will be notified by email when plans are ready for pick up

-- Plan review comments can be viewed at all times at the On-line Development Center
+- Plan review comments can be viewed at all times in the Permit and Development Portal

 Plans that are ready for permit issuance but still waiting on contractor information will be kept at the Development Services Customer Service Center for up to six months.
 After six months, the plans will be discarded and the application will be voided.